marios-siatis/serilog-extensions/ReadMe.md

 ### Usage

-Use the following extension method on ICollectionService on Program Startup:
+Use the following extension method on IServiceCollection on app Startup:

 ```C#
 UseSerilog(applicationName)